Jessecar96/SteamBot/README.md

 SteamBot is a bot for interacting with Steam Chat and Trading.

-This is not done at all, and a lot still needs to be done.

 Completed:
 - Chat Bot
 - Automated chat replies
 - auto accepting trades
 - auto accepting friend requests
-- Basic Steam Trading
+- Full Steam Trading

 Working on it:
-- Steam Trading
+-Documentation

 Coming Soon:
 - Trading API